 While bed bugs are small, they are visible to the human eye.
 The average size of a bed bug is about five millimeters.
 They have a flat, oval-shaped body and may appear reddish-brown or light brown in color.

 You can get the bites anywhere on your body.
-However, they are most commonly found in areas that are more exposed during the night, such as your legs, arms, and face.
+However, bed bug bites are most commonly found in areas that are more exposed during the night, such as your legs, arms, and face.

 The bites often produce a small, red mark on the skin, with a darker red center.
-The bites may be grouped together or appear in a line.
+And the bites may be grouped together or appear in a line.

-Are bed bug bites itchy?
-The symptoms of these bites vary.
-Some individuals experience rashes or general irritation, while others experience extremely itchy skin.
-You may not notice the bites immediately, as the symptoms often take several days to appear.
+The symptoms of bed bug bites vary.
+Some individuals experience rashes or general irritation.
+While others experience extremely itchy skin since bed bug bites are quite itchy.
+And you may not even notice the bites immediately, as the symptoms often take several days to appear.

 Bed bugs do not need to feed every night.
 After a full meal, they may wait several days before eating again.
 This inconsistency may cause some individuals to assume that the bites are caused by a random critter, such as a spider.